Facepunch/chippy-docs/docs/tutorials/stage.md

 #### Endless

-The goal is to survive as long as possible.
-When time is slowed down or sped up in this mode, the game timer is affected too.
+In `Endless` mode, the goal is to survive as long as possible.

 ```json
 {